pyne/pyne/doc-src/source/doc/usersguide/fludag.rst

 ..............................
 * **Defining the "graveyard": vacuum boundaries**

 A typical usage of Monte Carlo codes include a volume that extends to infinity with an importance of 0 that bounds the active volumes of interest.
 Since solid models cannot include any infinite volumes, it is necessary to place a finite volume of importance 0 to define the problem boundary.
 You will need to surround the entire geometry with a shell of finite thickness, known as the "graveyard".
-Any geometric shape can be used for this; however, a cubic shell is usually preferred.
+Any geometric shape can be used for this, however a cubic shell is usually preferred.
 This shell volume will represent the outside world and will be the volume where all of the particles are terminated.